-Schedule: July 2004.
+Schedule: August 2004

 Internet Communication - Efforts continue to evolve the web page into a dynamic and user-friendly format where the latest information can be obtained regularly and with ease to the user.
 All new products developed are placed on the web for public access.
+Maintains current list serve options for interested parties to sign up and receive meeting noices and other various Program information via email (currently, there are 16 different list serves available for Program information).
+More information can be found at: http://calwater.ca.gov/ListServe/listsub-1.asp?Choice=1.